The Four Hour Work Week…

 # 1: Just be glad you’re figuring this out now and not at the end of your life!

 I had to make this the top quote of Timothy’s book.
 Many people go through life and never really “get it.”
 I believe his book has helped me see more clearly, and it will help you too.
 Now you know you have options.
 It’s up to you to create the life you want and deserve.

 Top Takeaways from The Four Hour Work Week

+There are some of the key takeaways I learned from reading The Four Hour Work Week.
 I am sure that I will gain even more insights when I re-read it in the years to come.

-Here are the big takeaways:
+Here are the big takeaways for me:

 - Work smart and leverage yourself